 The output format to use.
 Routinator currently supports the following formats:

 The list is formatted as lines of comma-separated values of the prefix in slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
 The latter is the name of the TAL file without the extension .tal.
-This can be overwritten with the tal-labels config file option.

 This is the default format used if the